marc-jones/phd_thesis/content/01_introduction/04_modelling.md

 This could result from differences in promoter binding sites between varieties.
 Implementing this change in logic, in the APSIM framework for example, would require writing an alternative module that integrated the responses from the input pathways in a different manner[@boote_potential_1996; @jones_approaches_2001].

-Integrating gene regulatory networks into crop models would only be possible for the processes where the plant genetics play a role.
+Integrating gene regulatory networks into crop models would only be beneficial for processes where the regulatory logic of the system is important.
 For example, plant developmental processes that have previously been modelled are the circadean clock[@chow_transcriptional_2014; @gould_network_2013; @pokhilko_clock_2012; @schmal_circadian_2013], auxin signalling[@grieneisen_auxin_2007; @jonsson_auxin_driven_2006; @mourik_simulation_2012; @peret_sequential_2013], floral organ development[@mendoza_dynamics_1998; @espinosa_soto_gene_2004; @sanchez_corrales_arabidopsis_2010; @van_mourik_simulation_2012], and the regulation of flowering time by photoperiod[@song_fkf1_2012; @salazar_prediction_2009].
 The gene regulatory network modelling studies discussed in the previous section required detailed information for the regulatory connections between genes, and often large numbers of parameters had to be estimated.
-To have such in depth models for each regulatory pathway that can be adequately modelled with gene regulatory networks would lead to a vast increase in complexity for the crop models.
+To have such in-depth models for each regulatory pathway that can be adequately modelled with gene regulatory networks would lead to a vast increase in complexity for the crop models.
-This could be overcome by using the more in depth regulatory modules to help parameterize the broader crop models, or identify changes in logic that will influence the results of the model.
+This could be overcome by using the more in-depth regulatory modules to help parameterize the broader crop models, or identify changes in regulatory logic that will influence the results of the model.
 Some genes may also have pleiotropic effects, influencing multiple pathways.
-Ordinarily with crop models that have a modular structure[@jones_approaches_2001], this would require multiple parameters having to be changed in each of the modules the gene plays a role.
+Ordinarily, with crop models that have a modular structure[@jones_approaches_2001], this would require multiple parameters having to be changed in each of the modules the gene plays a role.
 Being able to determine which genes are likely to exhibit pleiotropic effects by their location in regulatory networks would allow these parameters to be estimated together, or for those particular modules to be more intimately linked in the model.

-A number of the models discussed in the previous section were parameterized or validated using plants that lacks parts of the regulatory network.
+A number of the models discussed in the previous section were parameterized or validated using plants that lack parts of the regulatory network.
 Therefore, aspects of gene regulatory networks such as the presence or absence of nodes and edges could be estimated from both genome sequencing and transcriptome profiling.
 Sequencing of four *B. napus* varieties with varying flowering times and vernalization requirements uncovered variation in flowering time genes that were mapped onto regulatory networks[@schiessl_capturing_2014].
 This revealed which copies of the genes were likely to be causative of the phenotypes displayed by the plants.